microsoft/windows-container-networking/scripts/autogencniconf/SPEC.md

 - `LocalEndpoint` (string): IP Address of the local endpoint.
 Used to configure default policies for the endpoint.
 This parameter is *MANDATORY*.
 - `InfraPrefix` (string): CIDR of the management network of the underlying node.
 Used to configure default policies for the network.
 This parameter is *MANDATORY*.
 - `AddditionalPolicies` (dictionary): Defined [here](#configure-additional-policies).
 This parameter is *NOT MANDATORY*.
+- `InfraParams` (dictionary): This parameter contains configurations that are not translated into any CNI conf field, it is only meaningful to the infrastructure layer.
+This parameter is *NOT MANDATORY*.
 	- `DhcpEnabled` (boolean): Set to true if the container host management interface is expected to have a DHCP leased IP.
 This parameter is *NOT MANDATORY*.
-This parameter is not translated into any CNI conf field, it is only meaningful to the infrastructure layer.
 	- `DhcpCheckTimeout` (integer): Wait for this time interval in seconds for the DHCP IP to get assigned before creating the HNS Network and generating the CNI conf.
 This parameter is *NOT MANDATORY*.
 This parameter can only be set if 'DhcpEnabled' field is set to true.
-This parameter is not translated into any CNI conf field, it is only meaningful to the infrastructure layer.
 ### Configure Additional Policies
 #### ACL Policy
 There are few system-defined default ACL policies.
 Users can configure additional ACL polices with below parameters.